-(Secrets Abroad is a weekly series that explores the hidden sides of cultures from around the world.)
+Secrets Abroad is an ongoing series that explores the hidden sides of cultures from around the world.

 We’ve officially landed in (sailed to?) the second destination of our RTW trip: South Korea, which we’ll be exploring until the end of August.
 Seeing as we’ve only had a few days here so far and I’m still digesting all of the new cultural tidbits (and kimchi), this week’s Secrets Abroad will be a final take on all things Japan.

 1. Joel and I were walking along the Kamo River in Kyoto one day when a fluttering creature flung past us and into a nearby tree.
 I assumed it was a spastic humming bird of sorts and moved on.
 Later on, in Hiroshima, we experienced a similar incident only to look down and realize that it was actually a bug.
 A very, very large bug: a cicada, the source of the deafening racket we had been subjected to for the last few weeks.
 Now, I spent a lot of my childhood in Georgia, so I’m no stranger to these little dudes.
 But man are they LOUD in Japan.
 They also seemingly stay awake for 24 hours a day, because there were afternoons outside where I had to literally shout to be heard.
 Don’t expect to get a good night’s rest if you’re planning a summer camping trip.

 2. Speaking of loud, Japanese thunder booms like no other.
 And it happens when you’re just casually out strolling on your way to lunch without a raindrop in sight.
 It’s made me scream, crouch, and jump.
 I’d say it’s about the equivalent of someone waking you up from a nap with a loud clap in the ear.